foundry-rs/foundry/README.md

 ### DappTools Compatibility

-You can re-use your `.dapprc` environment variabless by running `source .dapprc` beforehand using a Foundry tool.
+You can re-use your `.dapprc` environment variables by running `source .dapprc` beforehand using a Foundry tool.

 ### Additional Configuration